reda-ea/rabat/docs/response.md

 ### constructor(input)

-Builds a response out of the provided data
+Builds a response out of the provided data.

 The contents of the response depend on the type of input:
 * `Response`: simply copies the provided response